Financial Aid – Frequently Asked Questions

 My tuition is paid by an outside agency (National Health Service Corps, HPSP, etc.).
 What should I do?

-Send a copy of your selection notice to the Office of Payment and Billing Services.
+Send a copy of your acceptance notification to the Office of Revenue and Receivables.

 Eligibility for financial aid funding is contingent upon a student maintaining a minimum standard of satisfactory academic progress determined by the Department of Education.
 You can view the satisfactory academic progress policy on our site.

 Our office can return federal student loan funds on your behalf, without penalty, up to 120 days after disbursement.
 After 120 days, you will need to return loan funds directly to your loan servicer; you will be responsible for origination fees and accrued interest on the loan amount you are returning.
 Please email our office with the exact amount you wish to return, and we will process this manually for you within 48 hours.